zzappa/topAIpapers/README.md

 This is a list of top AI/ML/DL papers for the past ~90 years (1935-2023) sorted by number of citations.
 I got the idea from Chris Albon, and though I though he's right and there would be just a thousand or so papers, turned out it's almost 5000 of them.
 The list is incomplete and have many papers that are not directly AI/ML/DL, though I tried to clean the list a bit.

-Anyway, here's top papers with more than 30k citations:
+Anyway, here are the top papers with more than 30k citations:

 | Year | Author | Title | Citations |
 |------|--------|-------|-----------|